View flowchart for recommended course sequences.

 Additional B.A.
 Mathematics Requirements:

-- 9 additional MATH courses at the 300 level or above
+- 9 additional MATH credits at the 300 level or above

 - The B.A. major must also adhere the college core for the Bachelors of Arts